Skip to main content

 • You must file an annual report each year by April 15

-• You will be enrolled in RNR 696W your first and second semester in the program
+• You should enroll in RNR 696W your first and second semester in the program

 Students are required to complete a major project for the MS WSP degree.
 The topic of the project will be selected during the first year of study by the student in consultation with his/her advisor.
 It should focus on a water policy issue of importance, ideally in a semi-arid environment.
 The student will prepare for the advisor’s approval a brief (2 to 3 pages) proposal outlining the objectives of the project, work plan, and deliverables.
 The project may stem from an internship; however a formal internship is not required.
 Review the program handbook for more information on the major project and internship opportunities.
 Students in our program have conducted internships with organizations such as: